 Read More: Heaven on Earth – Ko Phi Phi Thailand

 Here comes the rain…

-Our captain had already told us that we would not be able to snorkel at Maya Bay (the actual beach where the movie was filmed and the highlight of any Phi Phi islands tour) due to high waves.
-Apparently, a tourist had been injured there the day before so until the seas calmed Maya Bay was off limits.
-But we headed out for the islands anyway in hopes of finding a bay calm enough for snorkeling.
+Our captain has already explained that we will not be able to snorkel at Maya Bay (the actual beach where the movie was filmed and the highlight of any Phi Phi islands tour) due to high waves.
+Apparently, a tourist was injured there yesterday so until the seas calm, Maya Bay is off-limits.

-To summarize: the other boat had left prior to ours and was already returning due to high waves and an impending storm.
-And since the other boat was considerably bigger than ours, there was no way we’d be able to make it to Phi Phi.
+To summarize: the other boat left prior to ours and is already returning due to high waves and an impending storm.
+And since the other boat is considerably bigger than ours, there is simply no way we’ll be able to make it to Phi Phi.

-Even the short walk off hotel grounds for dinner and our daily massage a challenge.
-The power flickered throughout the day but on the plus side, by the next morning we had both an ocean and a new lake view.
-And they didn’t even charge us any extra!
+Even the short walk off the hotel grounds for dinner and our daily massage (a must while in Thailand) is a challenge.
+The power flickers throughout the day but on the plus side, by the next morning, we have both an ocean and a new lake view.
+Bonus!

 Last day in Krabi